-The original “Blind Garden” in Astley Park was built in the 1953 for the blind service men returning from the war to use.
+The original “Blind Garden” in Astley Park was built in 1953 for the blind service men returning from the war to use.
 The garden was re-planted in the 1990s as a commemoration to the former Mayor Keane, however it then fell into disrepair.

 Two Friends members, Jan Sanderson and Sarah Hunter spent many hours drawing up extensive planting plans and plant lists for the designated area.

-Unfortunately the Veolia bid was unsuccessful however the Council surveyed local opinion on various proposals for the Park and the garden scored very highly, therefore, thankfully, the Council decided to fund the project.
+Unfortunately, the Veolia bid was unsuccessful however the Council surveyed local opinion on various proposals for the Park and the garden scored very highly, therefore, thankfully, the Council decided to fund the project.

 Local sculptor Thompson Dagnall was commissioned to design bespoke oak carved benches and the Astley mole.

-With the work completed in early June volunteers from the Friends, Galloway’s Society for the Blind and Council employees planted the garden, spread bark chip and installed braille plant labels.
+With the work completed in June 2014 volunteers from the Friends, Galloway’s Society for the Blind and Council employees planted the garden, spread bark chip and installed braille plant labels.
 The Council also undertook to water the Garden regularly until it became established.